Milos Sights & Attractions

 Aggeria Mines

-OtherSome of Greece's biggest and most profitable mines are located on the island, including Aggeria Mine, which can be found on the northeastern part of the island.
+OtherSome of Greece's biggest and most profitable mines are located in Milos, including Aggeria Mines, which can be found in the northeastern part of the island.

 Not to miss: Geological Tour to the Mines